alice17/memorygamermi/README.md

 $ javac -d ../out *.java
 ```

-Before running the compiled files make sure to have started the RMI registry service in the out folder:
+Before running the compiled files make sure to have started the RMI registry service in the `out` folder:

 On Linux:
 ```
 $ rmiregistry &
 ```

-For running the server:
+For running the server, where $(PROJECT_DIR) must be replaced with the path of the project's directory:

 ```
 $ java -classpath $(PROJECT_DIR)/out/ -Djava.rmi.server.codebase=$(PROJECT_DIR)/out/ -Djava.security.policy=file:$(PROJECT_DIR)/src/server.policy Server